brontosaurusrex/brontosaurusrex.github.io/_posts/2023-06-19-Waveform-with-moving-head-via-ffmpeg-from-audio-file.md

 	ffmpeg -loop 1 -i comp.png -i music.m4a -acodec copy -shortest tmp.mp4

-edit: shortest may not be the correct way to handle this (Perhaps get duration in one step and then use '-to duration' in next step)

 get the duration into variable

 	duration="$(ffprobe -i tmp.mp4 -show_entries format=duration -v quiet -of csv="p=0")"